Elevated Work Platform (EWP)

 On successful completion of this training course, candidates will be issued with a Nationally Recognised statement of attainment.
 On successful completion of the High Risk National Licence Training Program, candidates will receive their statement of attainment and High Risk National Licence.

-To access to copy of qualification training package, please visit www.training.gov.au
+To access a copy of the training package, please visit www.training.gov.au

 Please note course sizes are caped to ensure sufficient time is offered to each participant.
 If you feel you need more time or your trainer advises more time is needed NHST will happily make arrangements to suit your training needs.